-ADHD is a medical condition that affects the functioning of neurotransmitters in the brain.
+ADHD is a Medical Condition that Affects the Functioning of Neurotransmitters in the Brain.

-In fact, a good analogy to help understand ADHD and how ADHD medications work is what happens with the pancreas and diabetes.
+A good analogy to help understand ADHD and how ADHD medications work is what happens with the pancreas and diabetes.

 ADHD is similar.

 With ADHD, the brain is not producing or utilizing enough of the neurotransmitters dopamine or norepinephrine.

 Without sufficient neurotransmitters, there is not enough to activate the brain’s frontal lobe – the area responsible for providing us with the benefit of “executive functions.”
 Executive functions include our ability to pay attention to things less interesting and filter out environmental stimuli or remember details (You can learn more about executive functions in my course Your Best Year Ever With ADHD or my ADHD Medications Course).

 For my son, and many others, confirmation of the need for more active neurotransmitters in his brain came when he started taking ADHD medication, like Ritalin or Adderall, which is designed and formulated to specifically and only activate specific neurotransmitters.

 The difference when my son took the medication was like night and day.
 Finally, he could hold his attention on reading, and his grade level increased by three grades in six weeks!
 He wanted to read; the problem was not his motivation but that his brain could not focus on the task because he did not have enough dopamine to help him keep his attention.

 ADHD is similar to someone with impaired vision and needs glasses.
 If you have poor eyesight, you cannot simply force yourself to make your eyes focus.
 We don’t hesitate to see an eye specialist and, if found needing, provide and wear corrective lenses.
 Interestingly, we never worry that wearing glasses at a young age will weaken our eyesight later.
 Imagine if we believed impaired vision should not be corrected or optional!